JimDennis/PythyTurtle/README.md

 manipulate the resulting window as desired.
 Closing that window will then drop out of `__main__`.

+If a third command line argument is provided then it should be a filename to which you want the resulting diagram to be saved as an SVG (Scalable Vector Graphic).

 If the program is called with arguments that cannot be converted to Python integers then the default triangle height and width (50x100) will be used.